South African War Memorial (South Australia): Unveiling

 The unveiling of the memorial (6 June 1904).

 The memorial was unveiled on 6 June 1904.
-This date was significant both as the birthday of the then Prince of Wales, George V, and the third anniversary of the Battle of Graspan, (in which South Australian soldiers had served).
-A large crowd gathered to view the unveiling, and the speakers included the chair of the memorial committee, George Brookman, and George Le Hunte, the Governor of South Australia.
+This date was significant both as the birthday of the then Prince of Wales, and the third anniversary of the Battle of Graspan, (in which South Australian soldiers had served).
+A large crowd gathered to view the unveiling, and the speakers included the chair of the memorial committee, George Brookman, and Sir George Le Hunte, the Governor of South Australia.
 The memorial itself was shrouded by canvas and the Union Jack, which fell away to reveal the statue underneath.

 At the time of the unveiling the memorial was referred to as the South Australian "National War Memorial", but the name was later changed to the South African War Memorial after the 1931 completion of a new memorial on the corner of Kintore Avenue and North Terrace, which was built to remember those who served in the First World War.

 When it was unveiled, the South African War Memorial was one of only two public equestrian sculptures in the country (the other being a depiction of Saint George and the Dragon at the National Gallery of Victoria), and the only commemorative equestrian work.